Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$

 \abstract {Feedback from massive stars plays a crucial role in regulating the growth of young star-forming galaxies (SFGs) and in shaping their interstellar medium (ISM).
-This feedback contributes to the removal and mixing of metals via galactic outflows and to the clearance of neutral gas, which facilitates the escape of ionizing photons.
-Our goal is to study the impact of stellar feedback on the chemical abundances of the ISM in a sample of SFGs with strong emission lines at $z\sim3$.
-We selected 35 low-mass SFGs ($7.8<\log$(M$_{\star}/{\rm M}_{\odot})<10.2$) from deep spectroscopic surveys based on their CIII]$\lambda$1908 emission.
+This feedback contributes to the removal and mixing of metals via galactic outflows and to the clearance of neutral gas, which facilitates the escape of ionizing photons. } { Our goal is to study the impact of stellar feedback on the chemical abundances of the ISM in a sample of SFGs with strong emission lines at $z\sim3$. } { We selected 35 low-mass SFGs ($7.9<\log$(M$_{\star}/{\rm M}_{\odot})<10.3$) from deep spectroscopic surveys based on their CIII]$\lambda$1908 emission.
 We used new follow-up near-infrared (NIR) observations to examine their rest-optical emission lines and identify ionized outflow signatures through broad emission line wings detected after Gaussian modeling of [OIII]$\lambda\lambda$4959,5007 profiles.
-We characterized the galaxies' gas-phase metallicity and carbon-to-oxygen (C/O) abundance using a T$_{\rm e}$-based method via the OIII]$\lambda$1666/[OIII]$\lambda$5007 ratio and photoionization models.
-We find line ratios and rest-frame equivalent widths (EWs) characteristic of high-ionization conditions powered by massive stars.
-Our sample displays mean rest-frame EW([OIII]$\lambda$5007) of $\sim$560\r{A}, while 20\% of them show EW([OIII]$\lambda\lambda$4959,5007)$>1000$\r{A} and EW(CIII])$>5$\r{A}, closely resembling those now seen in Epoch of Reionization (EoR) galaxies with JWST.
-We find high T$_{\rm e}$ values, which imply low gas-phase metallicities 12+log(O/H) $\sim$ 7.4 - 8.5 (mean of 18\% solar) and C/O abundances from 21\% to 173\% solar, with an apparent increasing trend with metallicity.
-From our [OIII]$\lambda\lambda$4959,5007 line profile modeling, we find that 65\% of our sample shows an outflow component, which is blueshifted or redshifted relative to the ionized gas systemic velocity, with mean maximum velocities of $v_{\rm max} \sim280$ km s$^{-1}$.
-We find that $v_{\rm max}$ correlates with the star-formation rate surface density ($\Sigma_{\rm SFR}$) such as $v_{\rm max}=(2.41\pm0.03)\times\Sigma_{\rm SFR}^{(0.06\pm0.03)}$.
-Our sample follows a mass-metallicity relation, with higher $\Sigma_{\rm SFR}$ resulting in lower gas-phase metallicities.
-We find that the mass-loading factor $\mu$ of our galaxy sample is typically lower than in more massive galaxies from literature but higher than in typical local dwarf galaxies.
+We characterized the galaxies' gas-phase metallicity and carbon-to-oxygen (C/O) abundance using a T$_{\rm e}$-based method via the OIII]$\lambda$1666/[OIII]$\lambda$5007 ratio and photoionization models. } { We find line ratios and rest-frame equivalent widths (EWs) characteristic of high-ionization conditions powered by massive stars.
+Our sample displays mean rest-frame EW([OIII]$\lambda$5007) of $\sim$560\r{A}, while about 15\% of them show EW([OIII]$\lambda\lambda$4959,5007)$>1000$\r{A} and EW(CIII])$>5$\r{A}, closely resembling those now seen in Epoch of Reionization (EoR) galaxies with JWST.
+We find high T$_{\rm e}$ values, which imply low gas-phase metallicities 12+log(O/H) $\sim$ 7.5 - 8.5 (mean of 17\% solar) and C/O abundances from 23\% to 128\% solar, with no apparent increasing trend with metallicity.
+Our sample follows the mass-metallicity relation {at $z\sim$\,3, with some galaxies showing lower gas-phase metallicities thus resulting in significant deviations from the mass-metallicity-SFR relation}.
+From our [OIII]$\lambda\lambda$4959,5007 line profile modeling, we find that 65\% of our sample shows an outflow component, which {is found both blue- or red-shifted} relative to the ionized gas systemic velocity, and have mean maximum velocities of $v_{\rm max} \sim280$ km s$^{-1}$.
+We find {a weak correlation between $v_{\rm max}$ and the} star-formation rate surface density ($\Sigma_{\rm SFR}$) such as $v_{\rm max}=(2.41\pm0.03)\times\Sigma_{\rm SFR}^{(0.06\pm0.03)}$. {Moreover, we} find that the mass-loading factor $\mu$ of our galaxy sample is typically lower than in more massive galaxies from literature but is higher than in typical local dwarf galaxies.
 In the stellar mass range covered by our sample, we find that $\mu$ increases with $\Sigma_{\rm SFR}$ thus suggesting that for a given stellar mass, denser starbursts in low-mass galaxies produce stronger outflows.
-Thus, galaxies with higher mass-loading factors tend to have lower metallicity, more intense bursts, and higher EW([OIII]$\lambda$5007).
-Our results complement the picture drawn by similar studies at lower redshift, suggesting that the removal of ionized gas in low-mass SFGs driven by stellar feedback is regulated by their stellar mass \textit{and} by their $\Sigma_{\rm SFR}$, in relatively good agreement with recent simulations. }
+Our results complement the picture drawn by similar studies at lower redshift, suggesting that the removal of ionized gas in low-mass SFGs driven by stellar feedback is regulated by their stellar mass \textit{and} by {the strength and concentration of their star formation, i.e. $\Sigma_{\rm SFR}$}. } { }